nsb002/django-axes_rest/README.md

 ```

 6. You can also configure **axes** if you don't want it to lock your IP at failure
-   and change pagination like this:
+   and change its pagination like this:

 ```
     AXES_LOCK_OUT_AT_FAILURE = False